gear6io/ranger/DISPLAY_SYSTEM_EXPLANATION.md

-# Icebox CLI Display System Explanation
+# Data Lakehouse CLI Display System Explanation

 ## Overview

-The older Icebox CLI had a sophisticated, multi-layered display system designed to provide rich, interactive terminal output while maintaining compatibility across different environments.
+The older Data Lakehouse CLI had a sophisticated, multi-layered display system designed to provide rich, interactive terminal output while maintaining compatibility across different environments.
 This system was built with the philosophy of "graceful degradation" - providing the best possible experience based on the terminal's capabilities.

 ## Architecture